ITPrism/Search-CrowdFunding/README.md

-Search - CrowdFunding
+Search - Crowdfunding
 ==========================
-( Version 1.6 )
+( Version 2.0 )
 - - -

 This is a plugin that provides functionality for searching via "Joomla!
 Search" component.
-It is a part of the extension [CrowdFunding] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital).
+It is a part of the extension [Crowdfunding] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital).

 Changelog
 ---------